 Testimony of Christopher M. Lawson, Ph.D.
-Executive Director, Alabama EPSCoR Director of the Graduate Research Scholars Program Professor, Department of Physics, University of Alabama at Birmingham Submitted to the House Committee on Appropriations Subcommittee on Commerce, Justice, Science and Related Agencies March 22, 2012
+Executive Director, Alabama EPSCoR Director of the Graduate Research Scholars Program Professor, Department of Physics, University of Alabama at Birmingham

+Submitted to the House Committee on Appropriations Subcommittee on Commerce, Justice, Science and Related Agencies March 21, 2013

-Mr. Chairman and Members of the Subcommittee, my name is Chris Lawson and I am the Executive Director of the Alabama Experimental Program to Stimulate Competitive Research (EPSCoR).
+Mr. Chairman and Members of the Subcommittee, my name is Christopher Lawson and I am the Executive Director of the Alabama Experimental Program to Stimulate Competitive Research (Alabama EPSCoR).
 I am also a professor of physics at the University of Alabama at Birmingham (UAB).
 Thank you for this opportunity to testify today regarding the National Science Foundation's (NSF) and the National Aeronautics and Space Administration's (NASA) EPSCoR programs.
-For Fiscal year 2013, we respectfully request that you fund the Administration's budget request for NSF EPSCoR of \$158 million, and fund the NASA EPSCoR program at the authorized amount, \$25 million.
+For Fiscal Year 2014, we respectfully request that you fund the NSF EPSCoR program at last year's funding level of approximately \$160 million, and fund the NASA EPSCoR program at last year's request level of \$25 million.